 - Can you view the response for the same request while logged in as a different user or under another session?

 - Is DNS being resolved, what about other protocols in the parameter?

 - Is the info stored?
 Where is it reproduced in the application and how?

 In April 2015 in a post on the Bugcrowd forum I gave some ideas of how a beginner could approach fuzzing a parameter.
 I’ve seen this exact info copy and pasted to multiple blog posts elsewhere.
 So I’ve repeated and built on it here in my own blog!
 When targeting an application, the above can also apply to any part of a request.
 What happens if you test for the same things in headers, cookies or the request body or URL path itself?
 There are too many things to try manually, start automating now!

-My name is Ciaran McNally and I’ve been security testing applications for 8+ years as a contractor.
-Myself and a close friend are planning on launching a pretty unique security scanning service startup this year called Scanomaly.
+My name is Ciaran McNally and I’ve been security testing applications for 8+ years.
+I’m currently working as an independent consultant and contractor.
+A close friend and I are planning on launching a pretty unique security scanning service startup this year called Scanomaly.
 I do penetration testing and application security reviews.
 I have a high success rate of uncovering critical and high rated security issues and usually suggest a bare minimum of 5 days for a pentest.
-Feel free to reach out for any of your security consulting needs via firstname.lastname@example.org.
+Feel free to reach out for any of your security consulting needs via email@example.com.